-Summer squash varieties are available throughout summer and early fall in Idaho.
-Summer squash includes zucchini, yellow squash, crookneck and patty-pan squash.
-Summer squash differs from winter squash due to the fact that they are harvested before the rind hardens and the fruit matures.
-They grow on bushy-type plants that do no spread like winter squash plants do.
+Idaho summer squash varieties are available throughout summer and early fall.
+Summer squash includes zucchini, yellow, crookneck, and patty-pan squash.
+Summer squash differs from winter squash because they’re harvested before the rind hardens and the fruit matures.
+They grow on bushy plants that don’t spread out as much as winter squash plants.

-How to pick: Select a small and tender squash variety that is 8-12 inches long, as over-sized squash can be hard and seedy.
-However, you can use large-sized zucchini for baked items like cakes and bread.
+How to pick: Select a small and tender squash that is 8-12 inches long, as oversized squash can be hard and seedy.
+Use large-sized zucchini for baked items like cakes and bread.

 How to store: Refrigerate unwashed summer squash in a plastic bag in the vegetable crisper for up to five days.

-At some restaurants and farmers markets you will also see squash blossoms that can be used in many dishes.
-Squash blossoms can be eaten raw, fried, baked or added to your favorite pasta or soup dish.
+At some restaurants and farmers markets, you’ll also see squash blossoms that can be used in many dishes.
+Squash blossoms can be eaten raw, fried, baked, or added to your favorite pasta or soup dish.